-Read More: Best Places To Visit In Kuta
+Read More: Places To Visit In Kuta

-5. Spa Session
+5. Opt For A Spa Session

 After a hectic day of sightseeing or on the last day of the trip, you can indulge in spa therapy which will rejuvenate the senses.
 When in Bali, you will find there are innumerable options for massages, ranging from street massages to resort massages.
 You can get a foot massage, fish foot pedicure, or indulge in a spa session.
 As these sessions take place indoor you need not worry about the weather outside.
 Whether it is pouring or burning with the heat of the sun, you can relax on the premises of a resort and enliven your senses.